loafey/master-thesis/Thesis/3.0. System-level functional language/main.typ

   $,
 )

-contrast it to the CPS version, where we use $bot$ to denote a function that terminates with no value.
+Contrast it to the CPS version, where we use $bot$ to denote a function that terminates with no value.

 #align(
   center,